slashP/GeoTourney/README.md

 `!game adw 10 nmpz` for a no move, no pan, no zoom game.

 ##### Creating random games
-You can let the program decided which map to use.
+You can let the program decide which map to use.
 The way you do so is to append `random` to the *group* you would like to pick maps from:

 `!game randomworld` for a random game from within the 'world' group.
 `!game randomcountry` for a random game from within the 'country' group.